jackiehjm/stx-docs/doc/source/node_management/starlingx-kubernetes/host_memory_provisioning/allocating-host-memory-using-horizon.rst

 for a |NUMA| node from the Horizon Web interface using the **Memory** tab on the Host Inventory pane.

-vSwitch supports |AVS| and is only applicable on an openstack-compute labeled worker node, when running the |prod-os| OpenStack application.

 Due to limitations in Kubernetes, only a single huge page size can be used per host.